 Unless you’re competing in some type of physique competition that demands very low levels of body fat, you likely don’t need some complex, calorie-counting, food-weighing, huge list of “foods to avoid at all costs” type of diet.

-Personally, I’m partial to The Diet That Has No Name way of eating.
+Personally, I’m partial to The Simple Guide to Eating Healthy style of eating.
 The guidelines are simple and there are no foods you have to avoid.
 This means no obsessing, no guilt, and no shame.

 You should follow an eating style that you can sustain long-term.
 This is why I’m not a fan of typical fad diets because most people cannot commit to them long-term.

-Want to know if you should follow that new diet or The Diet That Has No Name mentioned above?
+Want to know if you should follow that new diet or The Simple Guide to Eating Healthy mentioned above?
 Answer this question: this new eating style/diet you’re planning to try, will you be able to follow it six months from now?
 One year from now?